 Error: Page with Redirect

-These are pages that Google chose not to index because the url listed is redirected to a different url (which probably IS index).
-Usually, these are NOT errors and just information.
+These are pages that Google chose not to index because the URL is redirected to a different URL (which probably IS indexed).

 Error: Soft 404

-This is a confusing error and the links doneed to be looked at.
+This is a confusing error, and these links DO need to be looked at.
 The page may or may not exist, but Google is not seeing content like it expects to see.
-For example, an empty tag or category on your site will have a URL, but Google recognizes that there is no content.
-Check the links for links that look like they could b a valid link and redirect as needed.
+For example, an empty tag or category on your site will have a URL, but Google recognizes that there is no content there.

 Error: Server error (5xx)